humitos/emacs-configuration/README.rst

   NOTE: all of this configuration was tested in
    * Xubuntu 16.04 LTS
-   * Emacs 26.0.50.2
+   * Emacs 26.0.50
-   * git 2.11.0
+   * git 2.13.0
-   * Python 2.7.12
+   * Python 2.7.13
-   * Firefox 48
+   * Firefox 53.0.3

 Install Python necessary modules
 ================================

-I'm installing all the necesary package for `elpy` in each venv that I'm working on, so you should run this command in your venvs
+I'm installing all the necesary package for `elpy` in each virtualenv that I'm working on, so you should run this command in your venvs

 Install necessary packages::

       pip install -U -r requirements.elpy.in

+For virtualenv creation, I'm using `pyenv <https://github.com/pyenv/pyenv>`_.

 Install required system packages